 apply subsystem works by performing a recursive descent on the type of the assumption being applied.

-For example, applying the lemma given in (3.36) to a target
+For example, applying the lemma given in (3.37) to a goal

 dist (f ?𝑥) (f ?𝑦) < ?ε with new metavariables

 ?𝑥 ?𝑦 : X,